ricchiooo/Yendo-cli/README.md

 # Yendo CLI

-*Yendo* is an AI-powered command-line tool that allows users to mint SPL tokens and NFTs on the Solana blockchain.
-Built for developers and crypto-native creators, it simplifies on-chain operations and enhances Devnet interaction through smart automation and improved UX.
+*Yendo* is an AI-powered command-line tool that enables users to mint SPL tokens and NFTs on the Solana blockchain with ease.
+Designed for developers and crypto-native creators, it streamlines on-chain operations while enhancing Devnet interaction through automation and clean UX.

 ---

 ## Features

-- Mint SPL tokens with metadata
+- Mint custom SPL tokens with metadata
-- Mint NFTs using image & metadata hosting
+- Mint NFTs with hosted images and metadata (nft.storage integration)
-- Send NFTs and tokens across wallets
+- Transfer SPL tokens or NFTs between wallets
-- Built-in Devnet support with real-time CLI feedback
+- Built-in Solana Devnet support with real-time CLI feedback
-- Optional AI-generated NFT metadata
+- Optional AI-generated NFT metadata for creative automation

 ---